 - Mnemonic objects, landscapes, rituals, prose and verse, etc.

 - Cultural memory theory and societal storehouses of experience

 - Intercultural contact and the transmission of ideas

 - The modern reception of medieval and early modern pasts

 We invite submissions encompassing all aspects of the medieval and early modern world without geographical restriction.
 As an interdisciplinary journal, Ceræ encourages submissions from archaeology, art history, historical ecology, literature, linguistics, intellectual history, musicology, social studies, and beyond.

 We also accept non-themed submissions throughout the year.
 Ceræ particularly encourages submissions from postgraduate and early career researchers, and offers a $200 (AUD) annual prize for the best postgraduate/ECR essay.
 Further information on our annual essay prize can be found here.

 Full length articles should be 5000-8000 words, excluding references.
 Ceræ also accepts short notes, creative writing, and review essays of up to 3000 words for our varia section.
 Themed submissions must be submitted by 15 March 2023.

-This volume is currently open for submissions.
+This volume is currently in production.